 12. Library books can be full of surprises (and covered in them, too).

 If you’re wondering how dirty library books can become after passing through many hands, the answer is: pretty dirty.
-Everything from traces of cocaine to the herpes virus to bed bugs have been found on sampled pages, but don’t worry: There’s never been a documented case of anyone catching anything from a library book.
+Everything from traces of cocaine to the herpes virus to bed bugs has been found on sampled pages, but don’t worry, because there’s never been a documented case of anyone catching anything from a library book.

-13. A dirty book is most dangerous to the book itself.
+13. A dirty book is mostly dangerous to the book itself.